 Currently, there is a distinct lack of transparency around how much energy is consumed by models, nor is there enough incentive by model developers to perform these measurements.
-Hugging Face is working on combating this by pioneering an "Energy Star" rating system for Al models, similar to efficiency ratings for appliances and electronics.
+Hugging Face is working on combating this by pioneering an "Energy Star" rating system for AI models, similar to efficiency ratings for appliances and electronics.
 Such a standardized rating would quantify the energy consumption and environmental impact of training, fine-tuning, and running inference with different models.
-This would empower more informed decision-making by Al developers, providers, and users in selecting energy-efficient models aligned with their sustainability goals.
+This would empower more informed decision-making by AI developers, providers, and users in selecting energy-efficient models aligned with their sustainability goals.

 Incorporating environmental impact metrics into widely adopted model documentation standards, like model cards, could further incentivize sustainable practices.
 Ongoing engagement with impacted communities, civil society groups, and compute providers is crucial to shaping a holistic understanding of environmental impacts beyond carbon emissions.
 Other factors like water and natural resource usage for both chip manufacturing and data center operations should be considered.
 A key limitation in the implementation of a robust set of actions in combating the environmental risks of GAI is the lack of standardized measurement variables and uncertainty around relative contributions from different stages (pretraining, fine-tuning, inference) and architectural choices.
-As a standards body, NIST could play a vital role in establishing measurement guidelines tailored to different AI modalities, which in turn would help public measurement and documentation efforts.
+As a standards body, NIST could play a vital role in establishing measurement and documentation efforts.
 In terms of uncertainty, we strongly advocate for greater transparency from hardware manufacturers and data centers for accurate estimation.